MihirJaiswal/PokeAnalyzer/README.md

 ## How to Use It

-Enter Types: Type in the types of the Pokémon that are battling.
+Enter Types: Enter the types of the pokemon of your team.

 See the Results: The calculator will show you which types are strong against the other and which ones are weak.